Keystone oil pipeline bill fails in Senate

-WASHINGTON Senate Democrats on Thursday defeated a Republican proposal to give a permit to the Keystone XL crude oil pipeline in a vote that will give Republicans more ammunition to criticize President Barack Obama's energy policies on the campaign trail.
+WASHINGTON U.S. Senate Democrats on Thursday defeated a Republican proposal to take quick action on the Keystone XL crude oil pipeline, in a vote that will give Republicans more ammunition to criticize President Barack Obama's energy policies on the campaign trail.

+TransCanada's $7 billion project has been supported by some Democrats in the past, but Obama took the unusual step of calling some senators personally and asking them to vote against the proposal, drawing immediate fire from Republican leaders.

+Obama put the project on hold earlier this year pending further environmental review.
 Republicans argue the pipeline, which would ship oil from Canada and northern U.S. states to Texas, would create jobs and improve energy security at a time of surging gasoline prices.

-Obama put TransCanada's $7 billion project on hold earlier this year pending further environmental review, and took the unusual step of calling some senators personally ahead of the vote, asking them to reject the proposal.

-"He understood that a majority of the American public, a majority at least in the Senate, are strongly in favor of this project," said Senator Richard Lugar, the top Republican on the Senate Foreign Relations committee, who sponsored the bill to take control of the pipeline decision away from Obama.
+The project will take more than two years to build after winning all approvals.

-Republicans are using the proposal to highlight Obama's delay for the project ahead of November presidential and congressional elections, linking his decision to rising gasoline prices.
+By proposing the amendment, Republicans sought to wrest the approval process from Obama's control.
+They have also used the proposal to highlight his decision ahead of November presidential and congressional elections, linking his delaying of the pipeline project to rising gasoline prices.

-John Hoeven, the North Dakota senator who championed the bill, said the plan fell just two votes away from passing, and said he will work with other supports to attach the measure to another bill.

-"We're going to continue this fight," Hoeven told reporters, saying he hoped the measure might still be attached to the highway funding package when the Senate and House work on the final bill.
+"At a moment when millions are out of work, gas prices are sky-rocketing and the Middle East is in turmoil, we've got a president who's up making phone calls trying to block a pipeline here at home.
+It's unbelievable," said Senate Minority Leader Mitch McConnell.

 Obama has supported construction of the southern leg of the pipeline, and his administration will assess a new route around an environmentally sensitive area of Nebraska once it has been identified, White House spokesman Clark Stevens said.